Back to Components

 Test a migration with dryRun

-Before running a migration that may irreversibly change data, you can validate a batch by passing dryRun to the CLI or runOne command:
+Before running a migration that may irreversibly change data, you can validate a batch by passing dryRun to any runner or runOne command:

 Restart a migration